Program Summary

 Who Can Apply?

-We are looking for students to fill 8 spots during the summer of 2025.
+We are looking for diverse students to fill 8 spots during the summer of 2025.
 Applicants should be majoring in public health, nursing, healthcare related fields, social work, or psychology.
 Successful applicants should have at least one year of higher education experience.
 All 4-year, community college, online, or master's programs will be considered.

 Requirements & Qualifications

 Applicants will be curious, adaptable, and self‐motivated.
 Candidates will have a commitment to respect and tolerance and be able to independently engage in unfamiliar situations.
 Strong written and verbal communication and computer skills are preferred.
-Personal transportation (a car) and a valid driver’s license are required.

 What are the goals of the Courier Program Public Health Internship?